- What is high blood pressure and how is it treated?

 The mitral valve regulates the flow of blood from the upper-left chamber (the left atrium) to the lower-left chamber (the left ventricle).
 Mitral valve prolapse (MVP) means that one or both of the valve flaps (called cusps or leaflets) are enlarged, and the flaps' supporting muscles are too long.
 Instead of closing evenly, one or both of the flaps collapse or bulge into the atrium.
 MVP is often called click-murmur syndrome because when the valve does not close properly, it makes a clicking sound and then a murmur.

 MVP is one of the most common forms of valve disease.
 It happens more often in women and tends to run in families.
 Most of the time, MVP is not a serious condition.
 Some patients say they feel palpitations (like their hearts skip a beat) or sharp chest pain.
-If you have MVP, you should talk to your doctor about taking antibiotic medicine before dental procedures or general surgery, especially if you have mitral regurgitation or thickened valve leaflets.
-This medicine will prevent infection of the valve.
+If you have MVP, let your doctor know if you are going to have dental or general surgery so he or she can follow current guidelines about taking antibiotics prior to surgery.

 See also on this site: Mitral Valve Prolapse